jk106/voiqtest/README.md

 Libraries
 ---------
-Here are some of the libraries I used, and why did I do it
+Here are some of the libraries I used, and why did I used them.

 ### Retrofit
 Retrofit allows to create quick, simple and efficient REST clients.
 I created one for the API requests, using POJO's to serialize the responses.
 Since they were coming in JSON format, I used GSON serializer, which is the default setting for Retrofit.
 I would have used the same for the requests, but they were only working with URL-Encoded parameters.